Samwel24/sam-books/readme.md

 ## RavePay

-RavePay is a flagship Payment gateway of Flutterwave the modern payment infrastructure to power Africa's digital economy was used as a payment tool for this project.
+RavePay is a flagship Payment gateway of Flutterwave the modern payment infrastructure to power Africa's digital economy.
+RavePay is used as a payment tool for this project.

 ## License